-Crispy Baked Potatoes in the Oven
+Crispy Baked Potato in the Oven

 I hope I am not the only that considers a baked potato to be a whole meal.
 I mean, when paired with a steak it is certainly an expectable side dish, but I am not complaining with a spud alone.
 A the best baked potato is actually a super easy recipe, double win!